 Bullet Journal Challenges and Book Trackers

-Another fun thing to track in your bullet journal are online challenges such as this one by Stacey at Unicorn Fairy.
+Another fun thing to track in your bullet journal are online challenges and Instagram prompts.
 It’s easy to refer to when it’s written out.
 I also have a page for the month of any books, shows or films that I watch.
 I prefer to do these monthly so I can look back on it.

 Bullet Journal Wishlist